josephspurrier/mithril-template/README.md

 ## webpack

 When you run `npm start`, webpack will provide linting via ESLint and live reloading (webpack.config.js).
+To compile faster, this template uses the [fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin) that runs the TypeScript type checker on a separate process.
+ESLint is also run on a separate process.
+You'll notice the `transpileOnly: true` option is set on the `ts-loader` in the webpack.config.js and the `ForkTsCheckerWebpackPlugin` is a plugin that handles the type checking and ESLint.

 # Screenshots